 3- What can I make with Double Gauze Fabric?

 Double gauze is usually used for baby items but can be sewn into so many different things.
-It’s lightweight nature makes it dreamy for summer clothing.
-I have a swim cover up made from it from a few years ago and it’s still one of my favorite items of clothing.
+Its lightweight nature makes it dreamy for summer clothing.
+I have a swim cover-up made from it a few years ago, and it’s still one of my favorite clothing items.

 Here are a few project ideas to get you started…

 4- What are the care guidelines for Double Gauze Fabric?

 I would check with each manufacturer regarding the care of double gauze fabric.
 To be safe.
 As a general rule, it can be washed in cold water and tumbled dry on low.
 Since it’s used so much for baby items, it only makes sense that it’s easy to care for.
 Personally, I never had time for anything with special “care” guidelines when my kids were babies!